Jeremi360/PyIDE/README.md

   python3 main.py /path/to/FOLDER
 ```

-\*Quick launcher removed
+### On Mac

-__As I don't own a set of file icons, you must have a decent icon theme installed and set as default in order to PyIDE work, otherwise it will crash!__
+I'm sorry I don't own a Mac, but if you have the necessary packages installed it should be the same process as Linux.

 ## Features

-* Basic syntax highlighting
+* Syntax highlighting
-* Opening and saving files
 * Code completion for Python, and a retarded code completion for other languages
-* Compile/Build/Run system
+* Compile/Build/Run "system"
-* Basic update on-the-go settings
 * Integrated terminal
-* Dark mode
+* Simple UI customization

 ## To-do